 I’m not sure where you live, but I do know that most of the U.S. is in the middle of a severe drought.
 Many places across the country are significantly behind on their annual rainfall.
 What’s worse is that there is no real relief in site!
 The forecast for July, August and into September is for continued hot, dry weather…in other words, the drought is expected to get worse before it gets better.

 Several counties in several states have been declared federal disaster areas, which means farmers will be eligible for federal aid and low interest loans.
 Some cities have put restrictions on water usage, so, you may not be allowed to wash your car, water your lawn, water your flowers, or water your garden.
 I’m not sure how they would enforce it, but I think it should be ok to water your garden if you have one.
 The water restrictions are good, but are they enough?
 In the area that I live in, the news is down playing the drought.
 They’re telling us that even though it is extreme, with no end in site, we shouldn’t be too worried.
 There’s plenty of water underground, and the only reason people’s wells would stop working is because they are old and break down…not because they would run dry.
+When it comes to water issues, we make sure to be in contact with the http://www.thompsonfamilyplumbing.com/ professionals, a plumber in Victorville that always answer our questions.

 Then why would the Department of Environmental Management ask golf courses to cut their water usage by 20%? (even though the golf course has already stopped irrigating their fairways, the largest irrigated area on the course!)
 Oddly enough, several homes around this golf course have already had to have their wells drilled deeper because they were sucking air.
 Also, we live in a very rural area, lots of farms.
 Lots of the farms are irrigated and have been irrigating their fields non stop for months.
 I personally know of people that have had their wells go dry.
 Their houses are in the country, with several irrigation pivots nearby.
 Is it possible that we should be more concerned than we think?
 I think it’s time to seriously think about limiting our water usage…the problem is that those of us with gardens will have to stop watering them.
 It is possible to water a garden so it will produce a good harvest without wasting water.
 Face it, most farmers aren’t going to have a crop to harvest this year, so it only makes sense to let the people that planted their own garden to be able to maintain and harvest as much food as they can.